-Also, for Phase II, the R/R&D work must be performed in the United States.
-On rare and unique circumstance, for example, a supply, material or project requirement not available in the United States, agencies may allow that particular portion of the R/R&D work to be performed in a country outside of the United States.
+Also, the R&D work must be performed in the United States.
+On rare and unique circumstance, for example, a supply, material or project requirement not available in the United States, agencies may allow that particular portion of the R&D work to be performed in a country outside of the United States.
 In addition, consultant services should be performed in the United States.
 Approval, in writing, is necessary by the USDA for such specific conditions.